GrahamTheCoder/Semver-AssemblyCompatibility/README.md

   * [x] Events
   * [x] Delegates
   * [x] Base type and interface info
-* [ ] Generate a semantic version based on (the latest public API, its verison, and an unversioned public API)
+* [x] Generate a semantic version based on (the latest public API, its verison, and an unversioned public API)
 * [ ] Generate a semantic version from a nuspec (by finding the included projects and versioning their APIs together)
-* [ ] Create a unit test to run locally which writes out the version to AssemblyInfo and Nuspec
+* [ ] Create a public method that writes out a JSON file containing version and API
-* [ ] Write guidance on setting up TeamCity to replace just build counter
-* [ ] Include powershell script to replace build counter on an arbitrary build system
+* [ ] Include example powershell script and unit test which call the above method and make use of the version to update assembly infos and nuspecs
-* [ ] Store something on GitHub, TC, the repo or Nuget to allow build counters to work on a per branch basis

 #### Future ideas
 ##### Provide other version inputs and/or make inputs pluggable